USDF/IDA National Quiz Challenge

 Membership Requirement: Participants in the Quiz Challenge must be USDF members.
 This membership can be a Participating Membership, a Group Member Organization (GMO) Membership, or an Education Membership.
 Your membership must be current from when you register until the conclusion of the Quiz Challenge.

-Registration: Registration for the 2020 IDA Quiz Challenge will open in January 2020 and will close on March 6.
+Registration: Registration for the 2021 IDA Quiz Challenge is now open and will close on March 10.

-2020 Grand Prize: The grand prize winner of the 2020 USDF/IDA National Quiz Challenge will receive a complimentary registration to a USDF event!
-For a list of eligible events to choose from, click the button below.USDF Events
+2021 Grand Prize: The grand prize winner of the 2021 USDF/IDA National Quiz Challenge will receive a complimentary registration to the 2022 USDF/USEF Young Rider Graduate Program to be held in West Palm Beach, FL on January 15-16, 2021.

 Grand Prize Winner: Molly Sutton, Virginia Tech.
 Molly was the winner of the Lower Training Level Division.